ankitmishradev/gcript/README.md

 ### Config command

-`config` command deals with global configurations of gus.
+Config command deals with global configurations of gus.
 It stores the configurations as `json` at the installation location of gus.
 Configuration can be changed or viewed at any time using `config` command.
-To note that local configurations take precedence over global configurations.
+Note that local configurations take precedence over global configurations.

 #### Usage